wp-plugins/post2pdf-converter/readme.txt

 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to "Settings" -> "POST2PDF Converter" to configure.

+= Change the default font =

+1. Go to "Settings" -> "POST2PDF Converter" to configure.
+1. Enter new font name to "Font" and "Monospaced font" option in "PDF Settings" section.
+1. If you allow visitors who receive a PDF to make changes to it even if they don't have the same font, disable "Font subsetting" option.

+* If your font file is xxxx.z, font name is xxxx.
+* Don't apply a proportional font to "Monospaced font" option.

 = Fonts for Japanese =

 This plugin includes following Japanese fonts.